FoxIO-LLC/ja4/README.md

 | Epson Printer | ```JA4TScan=28960_2-4-8-1-3_1460_3_1-4-8-16``` |

 For more, see [ja4plus-mapping.csv](https://github.com/FoxIO-LLC/ja4/blob/main/ja4plus-mapping.csv)
+The mapping file is unlicensed and free to use.
 Feel free to do a pull request with any JA4+ data you find.

 ## Plugins